Unique Position as a Caregiver

 I have set guidelines for myself to follow which include limiting my time on social media and news on COVID-19, face-timing with friends and not talking about COVID-19, reaching out to healthcare professionals for my PTSD, calling on my faith, exercise, and meditation.
 It’s necessary to stay informed, but it is not necessary to submerge ourselves in everything COVID and take on this virus personally as if we have control of the outcome.

 Loss of control is a big one for me and unfortunately, I do not have any control over COVID.
 I can put all the things in place that are recommended and learn the guidelines that will protect us and our community.
 I'm working to let go of the fear and live the life we were given in a positive and healthy manner.

 Making the choice daily to pick myself up and doing the things I need to do to stay healthy.
-Yes, we slip and cry in the shower and react crazy trying to protect our loved one and ourselves from the unthinkable, but their needs to limits on my crazy or I lose me and I have worked too hard on this journey to give up now.
+Yes, we slip and cry in the shower and react crazy trying to protect our loved ones and ourselves from the unthinkable.
+But there need to be limits on my crazy thoughts or I lose me and I have worked too hard on this journey to give up now.
 Please take care of your mental health so you can be present and there for yourself and your loved ones for your personal journey.

 Have you shared YOUR heart failure story with us yet?